sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 `@` in the program is an indicator of the partition index, and `@place` will return the partition type the argument. `!` is an operation of sending data from one partition to another.
 In the example above, array x, y and z are partitioned into two logical cores (first half and second half stored in separate cores).
 The computation of `leftrotate` function may happen in the same or a different logical core depending on the result of type inference.

-For loops in Chlorophyll programs, the synthesizer conducts loop splitting to make variables in each splitted loop have the same partition ID.
+For loops in Chlorophyll programs, the synthesizer conducts loop splitting to make variables in each split loop have the same partition ID.
 The loop in the example above will be decomposed into multiple non-overlapping sub-loops.
 ```cpp
 for (i from 0 to 32) {
   z[i] = leftrotate(x[i]!8,y[i]!8,r!9)!4 -@4 1;